This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

 In all these cases, the trailing comma is entirely optional and doesn't change the program's semantics in any way.

-It is particular useful when adding, removing, or reordering items in a list that spans multiple lines, because it reduces the number of lines that need to be changed, which helps with both editing and reviewing the diff.
+It is particularly useful when adding, removing, or reordering items in a list that spans multiple lines, because it reduces the number of lines that need to be changed, which helps with both editing and reviewing the diff.

 [